 Run-DMC pulled in a million dollar endorsement deal, which doesn’t seem like a ton in these days of hiphop billionaires and massive brand deals, but at the time it was unprecedented.

-When the group prompted their fans to hold up their shoes, everyone in the crowd untied their shoes and held them up in the air, which absolutely astonished the big-wigs at Adidas, who were convinced at the marketing power of hiphop, which would prove to be a pivotal moment in the commercialization of the genre.
+When the group prompted their fans to hold up their shoes, everyone in the crowd untied their shoes and held them up in the air, which absolutely astonished the big-wigs at Adidas, who were convinced at the marketing power of hiphop and mixtapes, which would prove to be a pivotal moment in the commercialization of the genre.

 2 Live Crew Were Arrested For Words

 Say what you want about cancel culture these days, but back in the ’90s the Florida government deemed 2 Live Crew to be “obscene”, making it illegal for them to perform in certain jurisdictions.
 They went ahead and performed anyways, and were prompted hauled off and arrested.

 This is reminiscent of Lenny Bruce being arrested for comedy back in the day.
 Could you imagine what a musician or artist would have to say these days to get arrested on the spot?
 It would have to be some pretty extreme stuff.